LabunskyA/labunsky.info/running/skechers/index.md

 ### Air-Cooled Goga Mat

 An insole you want to see in any of your shoes.
 No, really, there are o lot of great ones, but Skechers takes the cake with no competition.
 Your feet will breathe.
-The only insole I can run comfortably in at 30+C. Sustains its form, but adapts to your foot on the run.
+The only insole I can run comfortably in at 30+C. Sustains form but adapts to your foot on the run.

 | Lifespan    | Softness  | Bounce | Support |
 | ----------- | --------- | ------ | ------- |